 What are prepaid expenses?

-Prepaid expenses are when a company gives an employee money in advance to pay for a known cost.
+Also known as expense advances, prepaid expenses are when a company gives an employee money in advance to pay for a known cost.
 Instead of asking that employee to pay out of their own pocket, you give them the money before they need it.

-As an employer, you are legally required to reimburse expenses incurred by your employees in the field.
+As an employer, you are legally required to reimburse employee expenses incurred by your employees in the field.
 This includes travel, accommodation, meals, and other business-related costs.

 Employees often settle these expenses with their own money.
 But when the amounts involved are high and recurring, advances may be the solution you need.